 There is no one-size-fits-all when it comes to workplace mentoring programs.
 Rather, mentoring needs to have a purpose.
 There needs to be a plan and strategy to guide the program and participants to success.
 Here are just some of the best corporate mentoring programs:

-- Bain and Company.
 The Boston-based management consultant company ensures that each of its consultants has a mentor.
 In their workplace mentoring program, the focus is on professional development.
 However, they also try and ensure a diverse workforce.
-According to one article (URL), the company has been able to double the number of women on their leadership team.
+According to one article, the company has been able to double the number of women on their leadership team.

-When it comes to creating a workplace mentoring program, there are some steps that organizers can take to ensure its success.
+If you want to know how to start a mentorship program, there are some steps that organizers can take to ensure its success.
 These include:

 There is no guarantee that your workplace mentoring program will be successful right out of the gate.
-However, with some planning and tweaking, mentorships can make a big difference in an organization.
+If you're running a remote mentoring program it can be even more challenging.
+However, with the right structure and tools, mentorships can make a big difference in any organization.
 Mentoring software is one of the best tools to simplify and streamline creating and managing a workplace mentoring program.

 Many top US companies have successful workplace mentorships that help employees reach their professional goals.
 These mentoring programs can inspire other corporations who are considering starting a mentorship program.